sez11a/liferay-docs/en/user/articles-dxp/120-search/14-similar-results.markdown

 widget, if placed on the same page, will display a list of asset's that are similar enough to be returned by a [_More Like This_ query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html).
 Note that the concept of a main asset is synonymous with Elasticsearch's concept of an
 "[input document](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html#_how_it_works)".

-**Brief Technical Summary:** The input document/main asset is used to construct a query that would produce the input document as the best match to the query.
+The input document/main asset is used to construct a query that would return itself as the best match to the query.
+This disjunctive query (or OR) is sent to the search engine to return matching result documents.
+This whole process is
-This disjunctive query is sent to the search engine to return matching result documents.
-This whole process is configurable: how to process the input document, how to select terms from the processed content, and how to form the query itself.
+configurable: how to process the input document, how to select terms from the processed content, and how to form the query itself.
 See the Elasticsearch documentation for the [details](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html#_parameters_4).

 ## Configuring the Similar Results Widget